Contains the active ingredient metoprolol tartrate

 stomach ache or upset, nausea (feeling sick) or vomiting

 runny or blocked nose

-abnormal triglycerides or cholesterol values, or liver function tests during treatment with metoprolol
+abnormal triglycerides or cholesterol values, or liver function tests during treatment

 sleepiness during the day or troubled sleep